 - How do you see the topics that GWP CEE works on (e.g., Drought, Floodplains, Natural Small Water Retention Measures, Youth engagement)?
 Which hot topics in the water management should GWP CEE focus on?

-All these topics are hot for GWP CEE countries.Oh, this is a multi-aspect question!
+Swiftly answered, all these topics are hot for GWP CEE countries, says Mrs. Bardarska.Far more complex answer came from Ms. Smetanova.
+Especially with the thought that this is a multi-aspect question!
 What can help us to navigate through its complexity towards an answer is to reflect on: “What is the change I (you, we) as GWP member(s) and a citizen envisage for the world around us?”
 “How we want the world to look like…, feel like, function like?”
 “What we need and what the others need?”
 And mostly: “How I (you, we) can contribute to this change to happen?
 After answering this, we can look on our knowledge, skills, capacities, communication habits.
 These help us to define the areas of action (or as you say, a topic) in we which can use our skills and take an action.
 And define pathways how to achieve the change we strive for within the area of action.
 Using our best skills and involving others with complementary skills interested in the same change.
 This is what partnership is about, and the advantage of being GWP partner – having the option to work and develop areas of action, which each individual feels important to be.

 About transboundary initiatives.

 This set of transboundary initiatives answers came only from Mrs. Bardarska, as others didn't feel it relevant to answer, due to their specialization or work focus.

 - What transboundary initiatives would you like your network to participate in?

 Participation at transboundary water conferences and meetings face to face.